Does VCOM offer scholarships?

 The maximum amount you can borrow while attending VCOM is the Cost of Attendance for each year you are enrolled as established by VCOM’s Financial Aid Committee and updated each year.
 Typically this amount is from a combination of the Federal Direct Unsubsidized loan and the Graduate PLUS loan programs.

 For the Unsubsidized loan, there is one federal aggregate (lifetime) limit of $224,000 that includes loan amounts you borrowed from that program as an undergraduate or prior-to-VCOM-graduate student.
-If you need money over and above that, (and this includes the situation where you need to borrow money to help with living expenses in addition to VCOM tuition each year), you’ll have also to borrow the Graduate PLUS loan.
+If you need money over and above that, (and this includes the situation where you need to borrow money to help with living expenses in addition to VCOM tuition each year), you’ll also have to borrow the Graduate PLUS loan.

 Based on current regulations, you will have to pass a credit check each year in order to receive the Graduate PLUS loan.
 The Graduate PLUS loan can make up the difference between the annual unsubsidized loan limit and the cost of attendance.